Twan Mrat Naing

 Major General Twan Mrat Naing (Burmese: ထွန်းမြတ်နိုင်; also spelled Tun Myat Naing) is an Arakanese revolutionary and commander in chief of the Arakan Army, an ethnic armed organization based in Myanmar's Rakhine State (formerly Arakan).

 Twan Mrat Naing has led the Arakan Army since its founding in 2009, and maintains the rank of Major General.
 Twan Mrat Naing is of Rakhine descent and commanded the Army from Laiza, Kachin State, where the Arakan Army's "temporary headquarters" were.
 After the Arakan Army occupied 70% of the Rakhine State, he returned to his homeland in June 2025.

 Early life

 Twan Mrat Naing was born in Akyab (now Sittwe), the state capital of Rakhine State, on 7 November 1978.
+He began law studies in Sittwe, but did not complete the course.
+He was active as a student leader and had a confrontation with the military while in grade 9.

 Career

 He previously worked as a tour guide in Yangon.
 In 1998, he planned to join the National United Party of Arakan but their general was killed in action.

-After returning to Rakhine where he studied at Technological University, Sittwe.
+He began crossing the border into Bangladesh in the late 1990s.
+His first crossing was in 1998, following the death of several Arakan revolutionaries during Operation Leech.
+Until 2006, he worked toward the idea of unifying various Rakhine groups.
+By 2006, he traveled to India by crossing the borders into Manipur, where he stayed in Imphal, Guwahati, Assam and Delhi.
+He interacted with several leaders and attended the meeting of Arakan National Congress in Vikaspuri.
+Afterwards, he began considering building connections with the Kachin Independence Army (KIA) and other organizations in Myanmar.
+Through contacts at Yangon University, he succeeded in establishing links with the Karen National Liberation Army.

-In 2004, he collaborated with Nyo Twan Awng (also known as Zaw Myo Thet), a surgeon doctor who is currently a Vice Commander in-Chief of Arakha Army.
+In 2004, he collaborated with Nyo Twan Awng, a surgeon doctor who is currently a Vice Commander in-Chief of Arakha Army.
 In 2009, they founded the Arakan Army.
-While mining for jade in Kachin State, he recruited disaffected Arakanese Buddhists to his insurgent group.
-He was one of twenty-six men to form the Arakan Army with support from the Kachin Independence Army.
+The group began in Kachin and found support from the Kachin Independence Army.